jqueraltmo/ontime/README.md

 Equivalent to Hydra's `kaleid`, except it takes the image to repeat from the center, not from the top left side.

-## Usual: function that I usually use inside Punctual
+## Usual: functions that I usually use inside Punctual

 ```
 import "https://ontime.savamala.top/usual.punctual";